vyjith/Managing-Secrets-in-Ansible-using-the-AWS-secret-Manager/README.md

 }

 ```
-Run the following [AWS cli command of secret manager ](https://docs.aws.amazon.com/cli/latest/reference/secretsmanager/create-secret.html) after we have assigned the IAM roles to instance.
+Run the following [AWS CLI command of secret manager ](https://docs.aws.amazon.com/cli/latest/reference/secretsmanager/create-secret.html) after we have assigned the IAM roles to instance.

 ```